Shopping Cart

 Green tea prevents skin cancer

-A preventive effect of green tea arises from its strong antioxidant effect, so that sun rays cannot cause as much damage.
-However, a serum or cream with green tea does not replace sunscreen .
+Green tea has a preventive effect due to its strong antioxidant effect, meaning that sun rays cannot cause as much damage.
+However, a serum or cream with green tea is no substitute for sunscreen .
 However, it is a great supplement during the day to keep the skin young in the long term and protect it from damage.

-Green tea can inhibit DNA damage and activates some enzymes that aid in DNA repair.
-Therefore, green tea is useful for preventing non-melanoma type skin cancer.
+Green tea can inhibit DNA damage and activates some enzymes that support DNA repair.
+This is why green tea is useful for preventing non-melanoma skin cancer.
 Green tea makes a lot of sense in skin care, especially if you have a high risk of skin cancer.
-You can tell whether your risk of skin cancer is high by these features:
+You can tell whether your risk of skin cancer is high by the following characteristics:

 • blue or green eyes